Turnip

 Health Benefits

-- Low in calories, making it a good choice for weight management.
+- Low in calories and carbohydrates, making it a great choice for weight management.

 Storage Tips